MaxMcNally/TradingBot/UX_PARADIGM.md

 ## Marketplace

+The Marketplace offers two types of bots: **Free Public Bots** and **Paid Bots**, each with different usage rights and capabilities.

+### Free Public Bots
+- **Open Source Model**: Free public bots can be cloned by any user
+- **Editable**: Users can clone and edit free public bots to customize them for their needs
+- **Community Contribution**: Encourages sharing and collaboration
+- **Learning Tool**: Perfect for users who want to learn from successful strategies
+- **No Cost**: Available at no charge to all users with Marketplace access

+### Paid Bots
+- **Proprietary**: Paid bots are proprietary and protected
+- **Non-Editable**: Purchased paid bots cannot be edited by buyers
+- **Revenue Model**: Strategy creators earn revenue from bot sales
+- **Premium Quality**: Typically represents proven, high-performing strategies
+- **Licensed Use**: Buyers receive a license to use the bot but not to modify or redistribute it

 ### Selling Bots
-Users can list their successful bots in the Marketplace for other users to purchase and use.
-This creates:
+Users can list their successful bots in the Marketplace in either format:
+- **Free Public**: Share strategies with the community, build reputation, and contribute to the ecosystem
+- **Paid**: Monetize successful strategies by selling proprietary bots
 - Revenue opportunities for strategy creators
 - Access to proven strategies for buyers
 - A community-driven strategy ecosystem

 ### Buying Bots
-Users can browse and purchase bots created by others:
+Users can browse and acquire bots created by others:
+- **Free Public Bots**: Clone and customize to learn and adapt strategies
+- **Paid Bots**: Purchase ready-to-use proprietary strategies
 - Access to proven, tested strategies
-- Learning opportunities from successful implementations
+- Learning opportunities from successful implementations (free bots)
 - Time-saving alternative to building from scratch

 ## User Tiers & Capabilities